bpg/terraform-provider-proxmox/docs/index.md

 You may see errors like `error creating container: received an HTTP 403 response - Reason: Permission check failed (changing feature flags for privileged container is only allowed for root@pam)` or `error creating VM: received an HTTP 500 response - Reason: only root can set 'arch' config` when using API Token authentication, even when `Administrator` role or the `root@pam` user is used with the token.
 The workaround is to use password authentication for those operations.

--> You can also configure additional PVE users and roles using [`virtual_environment_user`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_user) and [`virtual_environment_role`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_role) resources of the provider.
+-> You can also configure additional Proxmox users and roles using [`virtual_environment_user`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_user) and [`virtual_environment_role`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_role) resources of the provider.

 ## Temporary Directory